What does being a casual employee mean?

 - The employee’s position will not exist in the next 12 months;

-- The employee would be required to work significantly less hours under the offer;
+- The employee would be required to work significantly fewer hours under the offer;

 - There would be a significant change to the days and times the employee is obliged to work and does not accommodate the employee’s availability;